DripEmail/prometheus-ecs-discovery/README.md

 * -config.labels (string): comma-separated list of labels to export (defaults to all)

-var exportLabels = flag.String("config.labels", "", "comma-separated list of labels to export (defaults to all)")

 ## Usage

 First, build this program using the usual `go get` mechanism.